Printed from the CVG Public Web Site...

 Distance Measuring Equipment (DME) - A flight instrument that measures the line-of-sight distance of an aircraft from a navigational radio station in nautical miles.

-Double-Clear Zone - The double-clear zone is an area on the ground, up of land up to 1,250 feet from each side of the runway centerline and extending 5,000 feet beyond each end of the primary runway surface.
-It is also known as the Approach Transitional Area for runways serving or anticipated to serve turbojet aircraft or having an existing or planned runway with an instrument approach.
+Double-Clear Zone - The double-clear zone is an area on the ground, of land up to 1,250 feet from each side of the runway centerline and extending 5,000 feet beyond each end of the primary runway surface.
+It is also known as the Approach Transitional Area for runways serving or anticipated to serve turbojet aircraft or having an existing or planned precision instrument runway.

 Easement - The legal right of one party to use part of the rights of a piece of real estate belonging to another party.
 This may include, but is not limited to, the right of passage over, on or below the property; certain air rights above the property, including view rights; and the rights to any specified form of development or activity.